seclab-ucr/Patchlocator/README.md

 **Note**: Since we match target kernel with signatures generated from multiple reference kernels, for each patch there are multiple results in targetkernel/matchresults.
 If any of them is 'P', then we think it's adopted in targetkernel.

-## 0x4 Overall patchlocator
+## 0x4 Overall patch locator

-To make things easier for users, we prepare a script that combining all steps above.
+To make things easier for users, we prepare a script that combines all steps above.

 **required**:
 1. Patches info file.